rks101/eglinux/README.md

 - "<" redirect input    <== Tip: for large files, use cat instead of <
 - "<<" used in "here document" by cat command: `cat << END`  (get anything till you type the delimiter END)

-- "2>&1" redirects both stdout and stderr
+- "2>&1" redirects both stderr and stdout

 When desired to suppress the noise of output, stdout and stderr can be merged:
 ```
-locate canary > output.txt 2>&1          <== locate command may generate a lot of permission errors, and this redirection makes it quiet.
+locate canary > output.txt 2>&1          <== locate command may generate many permission errors, and this redirection makes it quiet.
 ```
 Scripts use an even quieter way:
 ```
 command_goes_here > output.txt 2>&1 /dev/null       <== /dev/null eats everything; super cool and quiet.
 Always test it once and then go quiet.
 ```

-Note:- Using input/output redirection 2>&1 informs bash to have standard error (file descriptor 2) redirected to the same place to which standard output (file descriptor 1) is being sent (that is, to the terminal or a file).
+Note:- Using error and output redirection 2>&1 informs bash to have standard output (file descriptor 1, that is, to the terminal or a file) redirected to the same place to which standard error (file descriptor 2) is being sent.

-Caution: stdout and stderr can both be redirected or piped using 2>&1; however, there is a difference in usage.
+Caution: stdout and stderr can both be redirected or piped using 2>&1; however, there is a difference in how they are used.
 ```
 command > file.txt 2>&1         <== works fine, you can use /dev/null in the end
 command 2>&1 | another_command  <== works fine